-6. A business strategy focus on consumer experience and interactive relatorships.
-Co-creation allows and encourages a more active involvement from the consumer to create a value-rich experience.
-7. The phenomenon where customers and firms join together in the creation of goods and services, for instance where customers on invitation by firms to supply ideas for new products and services, sometimes to even no-design, codevelop or co-produce the goods and services.
-8. Rafers to the processes by which consumers and the firm (i.e., manufacturers, service providers) collaborate in presting value.

-8. Co-creation is about engaging people to create more value together design, customization and improvement of products and services.
-12. The act of collective creativity shared across a group of individuals and applied at different stepes of a design elopment process

-Active involvement of consumers in the development of mutual value for the company and the outporter.
-Is a process involving all stakeholders, including consumers, by encouraging them to participate actively in the challenges to implement common work in small teams proposing and optimizing solutions.
-17. This refers to the process by which expert and non-expert members of the IlurToons Creation Group members.
+7. The phenomenon where customers and firms jun together in the creation of goods and services, for instance where customers on invitation by firms to supply ideas for new products and services, sometimes to even co-design, codevelop or co-produce the goods and services. - 8.
+Rafters to the processes by which consumers and the firm (i.e., manufacturers, service providers) collaborate in presting value. - 8.
+Co-creation is about engaging people to create more value together - Active involvement of consumers in the development of mutual value for the company and the customer.
+Is a process involving all stakeholders, including consumers, by encouraging them to participate actively in the - design, customization and improvement of products and services.

-13. Orientian of value by organizations and individual oustomers in a colliaborative way to contribute to experiences that are more individual collaborate on the co-development of script, storyboard, and animation.
-18. Process through which the customer perfocipates in the production and consumption of products, services or

-14. The result of a joint creative collaboration between an organization and its customer, with benefits for both parties.
-15. An interactive and communicative process through which meanings are generated and shared by both parties.
-18. A collaborative process, which takes place when complex non-pre-defined problems occur and serve as
+12. The act of collective creativity shared across a group of individuals and applied at different stages of a design - 13.
+Creation of value by organizations and individual outstomers in a collaborative way to contribute to experiences that are more individual - 14.
+The result of a joint creative collaboration between an organization and its customer, with benefits for both parties.
+15. An interactive and communicative process through which meanings are generated and shared by both parties. - 16.
+A collaborative process, which takes place when complex non-pre-defined problems occur and serve as - challenges to implement common work in small teams proposing and optimizing solutions.